ThreatID Database Now Contains WMD Agents IR Library

 The great strengths of the ATR-FTIR technique for identifying chemicals are the technique’s analysis speed, sample handling simplicity, spectral measurement in the definitive chemical “fingerprint” region, and access to extensive spectral databases.
 The first three strengths are inherent to the FTIR technique; the latter strength is related to the importance and effort that the analyzer manufacturer places in developing and offering spectral libraries.

-Our view at RedWave Technology is that our ThreatID FTIR analyzer and our spectral database are like the proverbial hammer and nail, one is necessary on the other to get the job done.
+Our view at RedWave Technology is that our ThreatID FTIR chemical analyzer and our spectral database are like the proverbial hammer and nail, one is necessary for the other to get the job done.
 We also believe that a spectral database is never really completed, and should always be growing and advancing as new threats emerge.
-We also strongly believe that the analyzer provide actionable intelligence – threat toxicity and routes of action, threat mitigation, common uses, common names, and protective ensemble recommendations – based on the threat identification.
-For this reason, RedWave Technology invests significant time and resource in the continuing development of spectral libraries and database search enhancements.
+We also strongly believe that the analyzer provides actionable intelligence – threat toxicity and routes of action, threat mitigation, common uses, common names, and protective ensemble recommendations – based on the threat identification.
+For this reason, RedWave Technology invests significant time and resources in the continuing development of spectral libraries and database search enhancements.

 [photo ref.
 1]